-- All tuition payments must be made on Mondays (for weekday classes) and Friday Saturday or Sunday (for weekend classes) before students start classes. - Students who attend class (for 30 minutes or more) without having paid for that class will be asked to leave the class immediately by a Zoni representative.
+- All tuition payments must be made on Mondays (for weekday classes) and Friday Saturday or Sunday (for weekend classes) before students start classes. - All Students who choose to pay in installments must be aware that, if they are absent for more than 4 weeks their next payment will have to be the down payment once again. - Students who attend class (for 30 minutes or more) without having paid for that class will be asked to leave the class immediately by a Zoni representative.
 If students choose to remain in the class after having been asked to leave by the Zoni representative, they will be charged for an entire week of classes. - Acceptable forms of payments include: debit or credit cards; check; traveler's check; wire transfers; and cash.
-If a student pays by check and the check bounces, s/he must replace the check with cash, a credit card or a money order.
+If a student pays by check and the check bounces, s/he must replace the check with cash or a credit card.
 Additionally, the student will have to pay the fee associated with the bounced check. - All Students who transfer from weekend programs to weekday programs or vice versa must be aware that, in some cases, there will be a balance due.
 The school will prorate the balance due based on the weeks studied by using the total cost of the program.
 Upon requesting the transfer, students will be provided with the amount due in accordance with Zoni's prices. - If students are required to repeat a course, they must pay the tuition again for that course.

-Suspension of Classes
+Suspension of Classes (Non-F1)

-All Students are eligible to suspend their classes is their ability to attend classes is limited because of medical conditions, changes in work schedule, and travel.

-Suspension for F1 students are subject to the Annual Vacation Policy and Reduced Course Load (RCL) (Leave of Absence Policy).
+- All Students are eligible to suspend their classes because of their inability to attend classes due to medical condition, changes in work schedule, and travel. - Suspension for F1 students are subject to the Annual Vacation Policy and Reduced Course Load (RCL) (Leave of Absence Policy).